-I tried to eat it, I really did.
-I smothered mine with cheese, tried adding some sour cream, but I just couldn’t do it.
+I tried to eat it; I really did.
+Even after smothering mine with cheese and adding some sour cream I just couldn’t do it.
 That being said, Justin ate all of his that night and reheated some the next day.

 So, just because I wasn’t able to eat this particular recipe, doesn’t mean you shouldn’t try.
 And it doesn’t mean I won’t try stuffed poblanos again, just with a different filling next time.

 If you don’t like spicy, you can always try some Taco-Stuffed Bell Peppers.
 They are milder than the poblano peppers.

 Preheat the oven to 400F and chop up all of your vegetables.
 Prepare the rice according to the directions.

 In a large skillet, over medium heat, warm the oil.
 Then add the onion, bell pepper, and minced garlic.
 Let this cook for about 10 minutes so it gets really soft.

 In a large mixing bowl, combine the cooked rice, beans, and chopped tomato.